 The Desert Isn't Just for Coachella

 The Coachella Valley has this reputation as a festival destination.
-And sure, that's part of it.
-But it's also a winter escape, a remote work haven, a Joshua Tree base camp.
-A place where you can float in a Kahlo Blue pool with a drink in hand and genuinely feel like you've left your life behind, if only for a few days.
+It's also a winter escape, a remote work haven, a Joshua Tree base camp.
+A place where you can float in a pool with a drink in hand and feel like you've left your life behind, if only for a few days.

 Terra Luz is our love letter to this place.
-Cocooned and soothing.
-Vibrant and rejuvenating.
-Cultured and grounded.
 Whether you're coming for Coachella, escaping winter, or just need a long weekend to reset, the Coachella Valley is waiting.